danbev/learning-openssl/README.md

     int HASH_UPDATE(HASH_CTX *c, const void *data_, size_t len) {
     }

-This will hash the passes in data and store that in the `md_data` field.
+This will hash the passed in data and store that in the `md_data` field.
 This can be done any number of times.

     EVP_DigestFinal_ex(mdctx, md_value, &md_len);